 Reputation Building

-Successful completion builds on-chain reputation, improving future queue positions
+Successful completion builds reputation (off-chain in MVP), improving future queue positions.

 6